braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations/about_item_recommendations.md

 ### Trending liked items

 Highlight items that your users have recently liked with increased frequency.
-For example, a music app could feature up-and-coming artists who've had a recent surge in user likes.
+For example, a music app could feature up-and-coming artists who have experienced a recent surge in user likes.

 {% details Requirements %}